-We also heard from our local councillor Leila Ben-Hassel, who talked about her work with the council to improve our community, again focusing on policing, transport, and planning.
+We also heard from our local councillor Leila Ben-Hassel, who talked about her work with the council to improve our community.

 Following a public webinar on 19th November 2024 the owners of the site provided an update on the revised vision for the former Natwest sports ground, highlighting changes made over the last 18 months.